Barbara Seaman: Health Feminist Hub

 Seaman was an enthusiastic promoter of other writers on women's health and body issues.
 In a piece published in The New York Times on December 2, 1972, she wrote "Some women want to let their doctors do the worrying for them.
 But for those of us who don't, it has been extremely difficult to get honest health information."
-Seaman went on to praise and introduce a new library of women's self-help books, including Our Bodies, Ourselves;

-Women and Madness; Why Natural Childbirth; and Vaginal Politics.
-More recently, she has helped to write major obituaries for her fellow activists in the women's health movement, including Dr. Mary Howell and Lorraine Rothman.
+Seaman praised women's self-help books, including Our Bodies, Ourselves; Women and Madness; Why Natural Childbirth; and Vaginal Politics, that brought feminist perspectives to women's health.
+She later helped to write major obituaries for her fellow activists in the women's health movement, including Dr. Mary Howell and Lorraine Rothman.

 Commercial censorship

-Due to her criticism of the birth control pill and other commercially important pharmaceutical products, Seaman was fired, blacklisted, and censored on numerous occasions including dismissals from Ladies Home Journal, Family Circle, Omni and Hadassah magazines.
+Due to her criticism of the birth control pill and other commercially important pharmaceutical products, Seaman was fired, blacklisted, and censored on numerous occasions.
+She was dismissed from Ladies Home Journal, Family Circle, Omni and Hadassah magazines.

-U.S. Representative Carolyn Maloney, in the Congressional Record (October 17, 2005), stated that "In the 1980s Barbara was essentially blacklisted from magazines by pharmaceutical companies who would not advertise in publications that carried her stories.
+U.S. Representative Carolyn Maloney, in the Congressional Record (October 17, 2005), stated that, "In the 1980s Barbara was essentially blacklisted from magazines by pharmaceutical companies who would not advertise in publications that carried her stories.
 Her relentless insistence on questioning the safety and effectiveness of their products earned her their condemnation and our praise.
 Barbara took advantage of this forced lull by turning to biography."

 During the 1980s, Seaman published Lovely Me, a biography of Jacqueline Susann, which was made into a television movie, Scandalous Me, starring Michele Lee.